 - Include a .DOC or PDF version, as required by the recruiter.

-- If nothing is mentioned, prefer PDF as it helps to retain your formatting styles.
+- If nothing is mentioned, send a PDF resume as it helps to retain the formatting.

-- Use a powerful subject line and address the company well.
+- Use a powerful subject line to effectively address the recipient of your email.

-- Name your resume and cover letter with your own name.
+- Label your resume and cover letter with your full name.
 This prevents your resume from getting lost in hundreds of resumes.

 - Run your final mail and documents through a spell check.
-Use this amazing tool Grammarly!
+Use Grammarly for free grammar and spelling checks.

 - Send your mail to the personal email address of the hiring manager.
-This increases your chances of getting the job greatly.
+This increases your chances of getting the job.